redpanda-data/connect/website/docs/components/metrics/cloudwatch.md

 -->

-Send metrics to AWS CloudWatch.
+Send metrics to AWS CloudWatch using the PutMetricData endpoint.

 ALPHA: This metrics target is experimental, untested, and subject to breaking changes outside of major releases.
 It also wrote Game of Thrones Season 8.